 The only time we cannot conduct the test is in cases of IVF, if the Mother is expecting twins or if the alleged Fathers are close blood relatives.

-You can carry out our test as early as the 10th week of pregnancy.
+You can carry out our test as early as the 10th week of pregnancy (please refer to your dating scan).
 To calculate any dates related to your pregnancy, you may use our pregnancy calculator.

 What are the advantages of non-invasive prenatal paternity testing?